 The Italian engineer and inventor Ignazio Porro is the inventor of the Porro prism that is used in monoculars, binoculars, and stereomicroscopes.
 The Porro prism, which was patented in 1854, made it possible to reverse the 180-degree reversal of the image projected in theKeplerian telescope so that the viewer sees an image that corresponds to reality.
 For this, he used two half-cube prisms, which are at 90 degrees to each other.
 Ignazio Porro built a monocular that, with the Porro prism he invented, provided the observer with upright correct images.

 Carl Zeiss was a German scientific instrument maker, optician, and businessman who founded the Carl Zeiss workshop in Jena in 1846.
-The company is still in operation today as Carl Zeiss AG and are leaders in quality optical instruments.
+The company is still in operation today as Carl Zeiss AG, they are world leaders in making quality optical instruments.

 Zeiss gathered some of the best engineering and theoretical opticians and glassmakers to redesign most aspects of optical instrument manufacturing.
 His collaboration with Ernst Abbe revolutionized the optical theory and practical design of binoculars and microscopes

-Friedrich Otto Schott a German chemist, glass technologist and inventor of borosilicate glass founded in 1884 with Dr. Ernst Abbe and Carl Zeiss the Glass Technical Laboratory Schott & Associates in Jena.
-Together, they continued to research optical glass and developed types of glass with new and improved optical properties.
+Friedrich Otto Schott a German chemist, glass technologist, and inventor of borosilicate glass founded in 1884 with Dr. Ernst Abbe and Carl Zeiss a company focusing on technical and optical glass, Schott & Associates in Jena.
+Together, they continued to research optical glass and invented types of glass with new and improved optical properties.

 On July 9, 1893, the Carl Zeiss company applied for a patent for a type Porro prism binoculars.
 One could well say that they are the ones who invented binoculars, as most modern handheld binoculars that are available today have many similarities with this patent application from 1893.

 Modern Binoculars and Telescopes